aerospike-examples/cachedb-urlshortener/README.md

 # Setup The Environment

-For the purpose of running this demo you will need the Aerospike Enterprise Docker image for CacheDB running, with the port mapping 3000-3003:3000-3003.
+For the purpose of running this demo you will need the Docker image of this demo with the port mapping 3000-3003:3000-3003, ideally running detached in the background:

-`$ docker run -tid --name aero-ee -p 3000-3003:3000-3003 aerospike-cachedb:latest`
+`$ docker run -d --name aerospike-cache-db -p 3000-3003:3000-3003 aerospike/aerospike-cache-db-demo:v5.4.0.6`

 And a Docker image of Postgres with the port mapping 5432:5432.